 Rage clicks have been an issue for years, and it’s becoming increasingly difficult for users to control their emotions when faced with a frustrating online experience.
 It has already been mentioned above what rage clicks on a website are.
-It’s when you’re so frustrated with something on the internet that you just can’t help but click every button in sight.
-While it may feel satisfying in the moment, rage-clicking can actually do more harm than good.
+It’s when you’re so frustrated with something on the internet that you can’t help but click every button in sight.
+While it may feel satisfying, rage-clicking can do more harm than good.

 Strategies to Reduce Rage Clicks